What is a Conservation Area?

 Conservation Areas In Newcastle

-To date there are 12 conservation areas in the city.
+To date there are 12 conservation areas in the city, the boundaries of which can be accessed on an online map.
 These are listed below in order of designation.

 Each of the conservation areas has a different character and quality which has led to its designation.
 Profiles of each conservation area have been prepared to provide basic information such as when it was designated and why, if it has been extended, how many listed buildings there are and if there are any extra planning controls.